Russia: 7 die in fire at nursing home in western Siberia

-MOSCOW (AP) - A fire at a nursing home in Siberia killed seven people in Siberia on Saturday, Russian authorities said.
+MOSCOW (AP) - A fire at a nursing home in Siberia killed seven people on Saturday, Russian authorities said.

 The fire took place at the private home for the elderly in the Tyumen region of western Siberia.
 The fire also injured a resident, according to the Investigative Committee, the nation’s top criminal investigation agency.